Confident Neural Network Regression with Bootstrapped Deep Ensembles

 Evaluating the quality of the prediction interval is done similarly.
-We first define the Prediction Interval Coverage Probability:
+We define the Prediction Interval Coverage Fraction:

-and then compute the resulting Brier scores.
-Apart from the Brier scores we also report the average widths of the intervals.
+and report the resulting Brier scores.
+Additionally, we report the average widths of the intervals.
 In case of a comparable Brier score, we favor the method with smaller intervals.